Editor’s note: Face coverings (ages 5 and up) are required at all indoor public spaces statewide, regardless of vaccination status. Learn more here.

 Experiences in the Portland Region

-As social lives were put on hold during COVID-19, the Portland Region’s attractions and hotels struggled to stay afloat.
-Now you can help them sustain while enriching a loved one’s life, too.
+In another not-so-normal year, the Portland Region’s attractions and hotels struggled to stay afloat.
+Here’s your chance to help them sustain while enriching a loved one’s life, too.
 For the arts lover, purchase a membership to the Portland Art Museum, Oregon Museum of Science and Industry (OMSI) or Rice Northwest Museum of Rocks and Minerals; or let them unleash their inner craftsperson at DIY Bar, Roosevelt’s Terrariums and Live Laugh Love Art, among others.
 Families will love memberships to the Oregon Zoo, Portland Children’s Museum and World Forestry Center or an exclusive facility rental at the End of the Oregon Trail Interpretive Center.
 Those who miss the theater will appreciate season passes or tickets with Portland’5 Centers for the Arts, Portland Center Stage at the Armory and Third Rail Repertory Theatre.
+Broadway Rose Theatre Company and Bag&Baggage Productions are both award-winning, professional theater companies in the Tualatin Valley worth checking out as well.

 Sometimes it’s easier to explore with an expert – and this region has a lot of them.
 Consider ordering a gift certificate with one of the Portland Region’s many esteemed guides, from foodie experiences with Forktown, to waterfall adventures with America’s Hub World Tours and wine country with Evergreen Escapes, to coastal sightseeing with Sea to Summit and sustainably minded trips with Eco Tours of Oregon.
+Support a local fishing guide with a gift card to Water Time Outfitters, based in Oregon City, or book a custom luxury experience with Portland-based First Nature Tours to take your group hiking, kayaking or cycling with the ease of an expert-led trip.
 On the water, tour the city on the luxury yacht of Portland Spirit or paddle to Willamette Falls with eNRG Kayaking.
 You can even take to the skies with Envi Adventures, Oregon Helicopters and Hillsboro Aviation.
 Most companies offer private tours.

 Hotels in the Portland Region